Wilson College Humanities Conference

 MEDIA: The College will provide media stations that will include PowerPoint and DVD capabilities plus projector in each conference room.
-If you wish to show a PowerPoint presentation, please bring it with you on a flash drive.
-Connecting other laptops to the College’s media stations is difficult and laborious, and WiFi may not be available in your appointed room.
-It is best to bring presentations on a flash drive.
+These stations are connected to the Internet.
+If you wish to show a PowerPoint presentation, please bring it with you on a flash drive or save it to an accessible Internet site.
+Connecting other laptops to the College’s media stations is difficult and laborious, and WiFi may be spotty available in your appointed room.

-PRESENTATIONS: All presentations should last no more than 15 minutes (that is no more than 8 pages of text typed, double-spaced, in Times New Roman 12-point font).
+All presentations should last no more than 15 minutes (that is approximately 7 pages of text typed, double-spaced, in Times New Roman 12-point font).
 Panelists will be placed into groups of 3.
 All panels will last one hour, providing ten minutes for questions.
 If you are submitting a full panel, please note which of the 3 presenters will act as panel chair and what order you would prefer to present in.

 REGISTRATION and FEES: The conference fee is $30.
 Please make your electronic payment here.